Martinfx/LearnOpenGL/README.md

   * Light ambient, diffuse, specular color

 ### How to compile projects
-Compile only FreBSD, Linux projects are in .pro for QTCreator
+Compile only FreeBSD, Linux projects are in .pro for QTCreator

 ### Dependencies
   * GLFW